 I am a spaniel owner and fan of this dog breed.
-I aim to share stories through writing and spread my knowledge about these great dogs.
+I aim to share stories and spread my knowledge about these great dogs.

 What is interesting about Springers is that they seem to have some unique personality and trait tendencies.
 Before my first field Springer, Lady, I didn't have much knowledge about this great breed of dog.
 Through my many years of having Lady, that changed.
 I learned how they are a warm, caring animal that would do anything for their owner.
 I also learned they have some traits that make them one of a kind.